umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/README.md

 # Upgrade your project

-_This is the guide for upgrading in general._
+_This is the guide for upgrading existing installations in general._

-In this article you will find everything you need in order to upgrade your Umbraco CMS project.
+In this article, you will find everything you need to upgrade your Umbraco CMS project.

-You will find instructions on how to upgrade to a new minor or major version, as well as how to run upgrades unattended.
+You will find instructions on how to upgrade to a new minor or major version as well as how to run upgrades unattended.

 * [Before you upgrade](#before-you-upgrade)
 * [Upgrade to a new Major](#upgrade-to-a-new-major)